 The CAEC (Canadian Adult Education Credential) is developed with input from institutions of higher education, employers, and governmental agencies.
 The program is tailored to the needs and requirements of Canadian employers and the expectations and demands of colleges and universities.
 The CAEC program reflects diverse perspectives and Canadian cultures.

-The CAEC will be delivered on a user-friendly online platform, and the exam will be offered in English and French.
+The CAEC is delivered on a user-friendly online platform, and the exam is offered in English and French.
 The CAEC exam measures a candidate’s knowledge in these subject fields:

-Onsego will continue providing online preparation classes for Canadian students who are preparing for the new CAED test.
+Onsego continues providing online preparation classes for Canadian students preparing for the new CAEC test.

-Our current GED program will be adjusted to align with the CAED requirements.
-Current and future students are supported by our instructions to ensure a seamless transition.
+Our current GED program is adjusted to align with the CAEC requirements.
+Current and future students can be sure to receive our dedicated support for success on the new Canadian Adult Education Credential.

 Why A New Canadian Program?

-In Canada, only the 2002 version of the exam was available, which included five subtests and was offered only at testing centers.
-In the U.S., the GED exam is offered exclusively on a computer and can be written online or at testing centers.
+In Canada, only the 2002 version of the exam, which included five subtests, was available, and it was offered only at testing centers.
+In the US, the GED exam is offered exclusively on a computer and can be written online or at testing centers in most states.

 So, Canada decided to design its own High School Equivalency Test, the Canadian Adult Education Credential, or CAEC.
-This new exam will become available across Canada in 2024.
+This new exam is now available across Canada in a computer-based format and, in some jurisdictions, op paper as well.

 The Canadian Adult Education Credential (CAEC) project has been in the making for quite a few years, and now that the GED Testing Service decided to stop offering the exam in Canada, the new program has been introduced.